 It is crucial that a music listener takes the time to understand or check out how good a record player functions with regard to some of its technical functions well before she or he chooses to obtain it.
 The initial step that anyone should take is usually to understand how the machine works in general.
 The simple description is that the stylus (or occasionally known as the stylus) is placed on the record and whenever it spins, audio is produced.
 Every groove on the record is going to be miniature in width and as such, the needle needs to be gently placed on top of the vinyl and the alignment of the tonearm should be perfect to prevent damaging it.

-Even though it is actually possible for a turntable to cost about $900, not all people can value the differences between the top-end and lower-end models.
+Even though it is actually possible for a turntable to cost about $900, not all people can value the differences between the top-end and lower-end models (such as the LP60, a review of which can be found here – http://www.bestrecordplayerlab.com/audio-technica-at-lp60-review/).
 The real difference within the audio quality, of course, will be incredible.
 Another significant characteristic that you must check out would be its base.
 The base (or plinth) is what your machine sits on top of.
 Ideally, you’ll want a plinth that’s crafted from timber or metal but that features a rubbery surface on some portions of it to soak up or reduce the vibrations.

 In the past, a belt driven model has become typically the most popular choice because the motor can be found further away from the platter and as a result, a lesser amount of vibration will be handed down along onto the platter as soon as the motor unit is turned on.
 As mentioned earlier, the lesser the vibrations, the higher the general music quality is going to be.
 The other drive (direct drive) fundamentally involves the installation of the motor system beneath the platter to spin it.
 You will see immediate contact between the motor and the platter and consequently, the majority of the old record players suffered from substantial vibrations.
 Indeed, if that’s the case, you might want to reduce the effects of the vibrations by using some of the recommended vinyls here since they are a lot sturdier in quality compared to the older ones that are much more flimsy in nature.
 Today however, technology has improved to such a magnitude that vibrations dampening enables direct drive turntables to work at the exact same degree as that of belt drive models.